 - Individuals in J status, subject to the two-year home-country residence.

 - Individuals under the Visa Waiver Program (marked “W/T” or “W/B” on the I-94) cannot change non-immigrant status.

 - Individuals under C, D, or K status cannot change non-immigrant status.

 - A vocational student in M status cannot change to F status.

-If you are currently in one of these categories, you must wait for F-1 approval before you can be a student at GSU.
+If you are currently in B-1 or B-2 status, you must wait for final F-1 approval before you can enroll at GSU.